Developer Guide

 filter r/1

-will be shown in the client list.
+Expected: Clients with the risk appetite1will be shown in the client list.
 Details of the command is shown in the status message. -

 Test case: